Claude Connector Examples: 5 Patterns for Building Real Connectors (May 2026)

 }

-Pattern 2: Interactive Connector with UI
+Pattern 2: Interactive connector with an MCP App UI

 // src/tools/get-metrics.ts